Request for Proposals

 - Invention of a disruptive new technology having potential major impact on a field of research

-- Acquisition of equipment or an enabling technology that will transform research in a field
+- The development of equipment or an enabling technology that will transform research in a field

 Proposed research that would combine support from this fund and other sources is eligible.
 In such cases the sources, amounts, and status of other support must be specified.
 It is essential to emphasize the impact and leverage (“bang for the buck”) that a grant from this fund would provide.